-- Signed up for an Google Ad Manager account, if you want to use Google Ad Manager
+- Signed up for a Google Ad Manager account, if you want to use Google Ad Manager

-Users of Google Ad Manager and Compute Engine should experience lower latency when you bid to an Google Ad Manager bidding location (described above).
-There are no additional steps to enable Compute Engine for Google Ad Manager .
+Users of Google Ad Manager and Compute Engine should experience lower latency when you bid to a Google Ad Manager bidding location (described above).
+There are no additional steps to enable Compute Engine for Google Ad Manager.

 Standard Compute Engine rates apply.

-Once you have Compute Engine and Google Ad Manager accounts, you can get started using the service by:
+After you have Compute Engine and Google Ad Manager accounts, you can start using the service by:

-- Reading up on features such as persistent disks, images, and load balancing.
+- Reading about features such as persistent disks, images, and load balancing.